+'''

 <SET PARAMETER MODE>

 New Scrub Installed

 0

 1:Yes

+'''

-3.9.26 Operator Parameter 01 to Operator Parameter 20
+Operator Parameter 01 to Operator Parameter 20

 These parameters enable the setup of the Operator Parameter section.
 A parameter index may be entered for each parameter to be displayed when the analyzer is in the Operator Parameter section.
-Refer to the table below.
+Refer to Table 2-4.
 Entering 0 (zero) will prevent a parameter from being displayed.